population-interventions/visualisation/src/posts/pandemic-trade-offs/post.md

 	"hidden": false,
 	"draft": false,
 	"banner": "This is the March 2021 version of this tool.
-For the July 2021 version that includes border openings, please go [**HERE**](/pandemic-trade-offs-july-2021/).",
+For the September 2021 version that includes border openings, please go [**HERE**](/pandemic-trade-offs-september-2021/).",

 	"skipToLinks": [
 		{